 For diesel Ford B-MAX buyers, there is a choice of either a 73bhp 1.5-litre or 93bhp 1.6-litre diesel powerplant.

 Of all the engines that Ford offers on the B-MAX range, we'd opt for the award-winning three-cylinder 1.0-litre EcoBoost unit with 98bhp, which can get from 0-62mph in 13.2 seconds.
 The 1.6-litre diesel is cleaner still and great value, but while it really shifts once you get going, it does sound a bit harsh under acceleration.
 The more powerful 123bhp 1.0-litre EcoBoost is also the quickest, able to hit a top speed of 117mph.

-We wouldn't recommend the Ford B-MAX with the 1.5-litre diesel engine – while it's cheaper to buy, its stats slow it's sluggish and no more economical than the larger 1.6-litre diesel B-MAX.
+We wouldn't recommend the Ford B-MAX with the 1.5-litre diesel engine – while it's cheaper to buy, its stats show it's sluggish and no more economical than the larger 1.6-litre diesel B-MAX.

-We also wouldn't suggest you opt for the automatic Ford B-MAX as it's paired with a 1.6-litre petrol engine which severely harms fuel economy.
+We also wouldn't suggest you opt for the automatic Ford B-MAX as it's paired with the unremarkable 1.6-litre petrol engine and severely harms fuel economy.